 L’Abym (La Sourcier): wall from 12 meters (40 feet) to 450 meters (1500 feet), rock shelf at 8 meters (25 feet), sheer drop off, sponges, coral, lots of fish, seahorses, turtles, barracuda, sargassum triggerfish, possible hammerhead sharks, little current, experienced level

 West Central Sites

-Nose Reef and Whaleshark Reef: 18-40 meters (60-130 feet), huge and colorful barrel and tube sponges, banded and Peterson cleaner shrimps, nudibranchs, arrow crabs, spotted flamingo tongue snails, vertical wall at Whaleshark Reef, Spanish mackerel, amberjacks, turtles, experienced level
+Nose Reef and Whaleshark Reef: 18-40 meters (60-130 feet), huge and colorful barrel and tube sponges, banded and Peterson cleaner shrimps, nudibranchs, arrow crabs, spotted flamingo tongue snails, a vertical wall at Whaleshark Reef, Spanish mackerel, amberjacks, turtles, experienced level

-Rina’s Hole: shallow, swim-through to rocky formation, encrusting corals, sea fans, giant anemones, sea plume beds, moray eels, bigeyes, great macro critters, schools of chub, stingrays, eagle rays, nurse sharks, sandy bottom, bright and colorful, beginner level
+Rina’s Hole: shallow, swim-through to a rocky formation, encrusting corals, sea fans, giant anemones, sea plume beds, moray eels, great macro critters, schools of chub, stingrays, eagle rays, nurse sharks, sandy bottom, bright and colorful, beginner level

 Five Finger Rock: to 30 meters (100 feet), rocks sticking out of the water resemble fingers, rock and coral slope to 30 meters (100 feet), big barrel sponges, lots of small reef fish like shoaling chromis, copper sweepers, rock beauties, butterflyfish, wrasses, trunkfish, goatfish, bigeyes, turtles, experienced level